atriumatrium

 Launching a task to an agent

-From the task detail pane, click Launch to open a dispatch dialog:
+For full control, click Launch from the task detail pane to open the dispatch dialog:

 1. Pick a target pane (existing empty pane or create a new one).